Nocturne

 Languor

-The land of the Oni is a realm where each peak is home to an individual Oni.
-None who enter may leave without first immersing themselves in the experience of that Oni and sharing its story.
-The landscape shifts in response to the Oni's moods; it can be serene one moment and tumultuous the next.
-To progress through Languor and ascend to the next peak, one must solve the Oni's dilemma or learn the lesson it embodies.
+The land of the oni is a realm where each peak is home to an individual oni.
+None who enter may leave without first immersing themselves in the experience of that oni and sharing its story.
+The landscape shifts in response to the oni's moods; it can be serene one moment and tumultuous the next.
+To progress through Languor and ascend to the next peak, one must solve the oni's dilemma or learn the lesson it embodies.